 The Capstone is the final phase of the CHARM-EU Master’s programme Global Challenges for Sustainability.
 From September 2023 to February 2024, student teams collaborate with academics and external stakeholders to identify, analyse and address sustainability challenges.
 In doing so, they creatively devise robust, adaptable, ethical and sustainable solutions for these challenges.

-The submission process for challenges has now started!
-The ca. 70 students of the Master’s will be divided in 15 teams, of 4-6 of students per team, located across the five CHARM-EU partner universities.
-External stakeholders and academics can now SUBMIT a challenge.
+The ca. 70 students of the Master’s will be divided in 15 teams, of 4-6 of students per team, located across the five CHARM-EU partner universities that are part of the Master's.

 For whom and why?

 External stakeholders and academics

 Both external stakeholders and academics can submit a challenge that they would like to collaborate on with students.
 The Capstone can generate knowledge, fresh insights and other useful outputs related to a challenge that actors address in their work field.
 Outputs from the Capstone can include scientific analyses; business models; policy briefs or recommendations; communication materials; or software, methods, tools or prototypes.

 For an overview of the challenges in de first edition of the Capstone, see https://www.charm-eu.eu/capstonephase

 Capstone student teams typically engage with a variety of external stakeholders, but there is one main stakeholder with a special interest in addressing the sustainability challenge, the so-called client.
 Clients can include (inter)governmental agencies, civil society organisations, think tanks, grassroots, social movements and businesses.